Unbundling of the employment relationship

 Termination for unsatisfactory performance

-A different reason for termination is termination for unsatisfactory performance or if the employee does not meet the conditions laid down by law for the performance of the agreed work.
+A different reason for termination is termination for unsatisfactory performance or if the employee does not meet the legal requirements for the performance of the agreed work.

 However, unsatisfactory performance is primarily defined by the employer.
 It may set certain standards for performance.
 However, while it is primarily up to the employer, he should be aware that performance may also be judged to be unsatisfactory from an objective point of view.
 In other words, his reasons will stand up to judicial scrutiny.
 At the same time, however, it is also true here that the employee must be invited to remedy the situation and warned in advance that the employer is not satisfied with his work.
 All this within the last twelve months at the latest.